-Our loan rating system is designed to help you compare a lender’s overall performance, and not just the numbers.
-When rating a mortgage, our researchers consider APRs, loan amounts and terms as well as customer reviews and the application process, among other factors that play into a decision.
+Our loan rating system is designed to help you compare a lender’s overall performance and not just its costs.
+When rating our mortgage providers, our researchers consider three distinct factors: interest rates and fees, its products and mortgage types and overall borrower experience.

-It’s meant to provide you with a simple starting point.
-But what’s good for other borrowers might not be the best option for your needs.
+Our star rating system provides you with a starting point to help you determine what’s best for your situation.
 After you’ve narrowed down lenders you’re interested in, dive into the details with our provider reviews before applying for a loan.